 Reverse stock splits boost a company's share price.
 A higher share price is usually good, but the increase that comes from a reverse split is mostly an accounting trick.
 The company isn't any more valuable than it was before the reverse split.
 Whatever value it has is just distributed over fewer shares of stock, thus increasing the price.
-So a reverse split can generally be taken as a bad sign for a company.
+A reverse split can sometimes save a stock sinking in value from a delisting.

 Although a reverse stock split can improve share price over the short term, it is important to remember that the market capitalization of the company has not changed.
 With that in mind, some experts consider a reverse stock split nothing more than a distraction to assuage investors during times of corporate uncertainty.

 In a reverse split, a company cancels all of its outstanding stock and distributes new shares to its stockholders.
 The number of new shares you get is in direct proportion to how many you owned before, but the number itself will be smaller.
 In a 1-for-2 reverse split, for example, you would come out of the split owning one share for every two you owned previously.

 If you owned 1,200 shares, for example, then you would wind up with 600 shares.
 In a 1-for-3 split, you end up with one share for every three you owned, so you would emerge from the reverse split with 400 shares.